wrahool/wrahool.github.io/_pages/talks.md

 ## Conference Presentations

 ### 2020

+* Jaidka, K., **Mukerjee, S.**, Lelkes, Y. An audit of Twitter's shadowban sanctions in the United States. *The 7th International Conference on Computational Social Science*, ETH Zurich, Switzerland

+* **Mukerjee, S.** Measuring Selective Exposure: A Systematic Comparison of the Application of Community Detection Algorithms in Theoretical and Empirical Co-exposure Networks". *The 7th International Conference on Computational Social Science*, ETH Zurich, Switzerland

+* **Mukerjee, S.** A Systematic Comparison of the Application of Community Detection Algorithms in Theoretical and Empirical Co-exposure Networks *Networks 2021: A Joint Conference of Sunbelt and Network Science* virtual

+* **Mukerjee, S.**, (2021) Measuring Selective Exposure: A Systematic Comparison of Community Detection Algorithms in Coexposure Networks *The 71st Annual Conference of the International Conference Association*, Denver, CO.

+* **Mukerjee, S.**, (2020) A Network Model of Selective Exposure and Audience Behavior Using Community Detection *The 9th International Conference on Complex Networks and their Applications*, Madrid, Spain.

 * **Mukerjee, S.**, Jaidka, K., & Lelkes, Y. (accepted) The Ideological Landscape of American Elites on Twitter. *The 6th International Conference on Computational Social Science* MIT, Cambridge, MA, USA